apollographql/apollo-server/README.md

 Apollo Server and express-graphql are more or less the same thing (GraphQL middleware for Node.js), but there are a few key differences:

-* express-graphql works with Express and Connect, Apollo Server supports Express, Connect, HAPI and Koa.
+* express-graphql works with Express and Connect, Apollo Server supports Express, Connect, Hapi and Koa.
 * express-graphql's main goal is to be a minimal reference implementation, whereas Apollo Server's goal is to be a complete production-ready GraphQL server.
 * Compared to express-graphql, Apollo Server has a simpler interface and supports exactly one way of passing queries.
 * Apollo Server separates serving GraphiQL (GraphQL UI) from responding to GraphQL requests.